-7.2.34 Variance and Waivers
+2.2.3 Variance and Waivers

 - A. A licensee may apply, in writing, for a variance or waiver to a Regulation provided that the variance or waiver in no way jeopardizes the health, safety or well-being of the children.
 The DHS Director or designee may grant a variance with respect to one of the following situations upon the submission of a written request setting forth the circumstances requiring the variance and demonstrating good cause for the variance to be granted. - 1.
 The child of a provider under the age of six (6) years who would otherwise be counted as part of the maximum capacity for children in the home during the time that child care is provided may not be counted as part of the maximum capacity if the provider presents evidence that the child is engaged in a pre-school program and/or child care arrangement during the hours that child care is provided in the home. - 2.
-The child care provider who would otherwise be allowed to be out of the child care home for no more than twenty percent (20%) of the time may be allowed to be away from the home in excess of twenty percent (20%) of the time for a period of two (2) weeks or less upon the presentation of evidence of illness, training or vacation. - 3.
-Any other request for variance that does not jeopardize the health, safety and well-being of the children in care will be reviewed on a case by case basis and may be granted upon a finding of good cause. - B. A variance or waiver is not valid until the licensee receives written approval from the Department's Licensing Administrator or designee.
+The child care provider who would otherwise be allowed to be out of the child care home for no more than twenty percent (20%) of the time may be allowed to be away from the home in excess of twenty percent (20%) of the time for a period of two weeks or less upon the presentation of evidence of illness, training or vacation.

+- 3. Any other request for variance that does not jeopardize the health, safety and well-being of the children in care will be reviewed on a case by case basis and may be granted upon a finding of good cause. - B. A variance or waiver is not valid until the licensee receives written approval from the Department's Licensing Administrator or designee.
 An approved variance will contain a specified time frame and be subject to periodic review. - C. The conditions and term of the variance or waiver may not change without written approval from the Department's Licensing Administrator or designee. - D. The term of the variance or waiver is limited to the term of the period prescribed by the Department's Licensing Administrator and shall not exceed the license period.
 The variance or waiver will be reevaluated on a case-by-case basis by the Department upon renewal. - E. At the end of the variance or waiver term, the licensee must demonstrate compliance with all current Regulations.

-7.2.45 Licensing Violations and Complaints
+2.2.4 Licensing Violations and Complaints

-- A. Any complaint, which alleges a violation of these Regulations, will be referred to the DHS Licensing Unit for review, follow-up and corrective action, if deemed appropriate. - When a Group Family Child Care Home is found to be in violation of these Regulations, the DHS- Department's Licensing Administrator, or designee, provides sends-written notice of the violation(s) to the provider.
-Thise written notice, or Corrective Action Plan, will establishes a deadline for correcting the violation.
-The timeline for remediation will depend on the severity of the violation. - If the Group Family Child Care Home remains in violation at the end of the designated deadline, time frame, the Licensing Administrator, or designee, will initiates action to suspend, revoke or continue the license on Probationary Status. - B. Any complaint, which alleges that a child has been abused and/or neglected in a Group Family Child care Home, will be referred to Child Protective Services for review and/or investigation.
+- A. Any complaint, which alleges a violation of these Regulations, will be referred to the DHS Licensing Unit for review, follow-up and corrective action, if deemed appropriate. - 1.
+When a Family Child Care Home is found to be in violation of these Regulations, the Department's DHS-Licensing Administrator or designee provides sends written notice of the violation(s) to the provider.
+Thise written nNotice, or Corrective Action Plan, will establishes a deadline for correcting the violation.
+The timeline for remediation will depend on the severity of the violation. - 2.
+If the Family Child Care Home remains in violation at the end of the designated-deadline time frame, the Department's DHS-Licensing Administrator or designee will initiates action to suspend, revoke or continue the license on a Probationary Status. - B. Any complaint, which alleges that a child has been abused and/or neglected in a Family Child Care Home, will be referred to DCYF Child Protective Services for review and/or investigation.

-7.2.6 Denial, Revocation or Suspension of License
+2.2.5 Denial, Revocation or Suspension of a License